 2007 U. Ill.
 L. Rev. 839-880

 Scholarly Commons Citation

 Forman, James Jr., "Do Charter Schools Threaten Public Education?
 Emerging Evidence from Fifteen Years of a Quasi-Market for Schooling" (2007).
 Georgetown Law Faculty Publications and Other Works.
-Paper 445.
+445.